sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 SWID tags have several use-applications including but not limited to:

-- Software Inventory Management, a part of the Software Asset Management {{SAM}}
+- Software Inventory Management, a part of a Software Asset Management {{SAM}}
   process, which requires an accurate list of discernible deployed software components.